P4steo/AllWords/README.md

-Project All Words
+##  All Words

 This program is helping to learn new words.

-Main functionalities are:
+## Functionalities

-	fetching data from .txt file
+fetching data from .txt file

-	saving data in .txt file
+saving data in .txt file

-	enabling to add data
+enabling to add data

-Code and .exe file are adapted to the Linux
+## Code and .exe file are adapted to the Linux